victorths/conduit/conduit/doc/source/docs/deploy/deploy_docker.md

 ## Kubernetes Objects

 For more Kubernetes objects - including tasks for database migrations and OAuth 2.0 client management - see [this repository](https://github.com/conduit.dart/kubernetes).
-The following is Kubernetes configuration file for starting an Conduit application and exposing it as a service.
+The following is Kubernetes configuration file for starting a Conduit application and exposing it as a service.
 Replace `<APP_NAME>` with your application's name.

 ```text
 apiVersion: v1